MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 If your operating system is not 7.0, or if you want to add [operationalization features](../operationalize/concept-operationalize-deploy-consume.md) on edge nodes, use the regular [Hadoop installation instuctions](machine-learning-server-hadoop-install.md) instead.

+## Prepare for installation

+This section explains how to get the parcel generation script and simulate parcel creation.

-## Download a distribution
+### Download a Machine Learning Server distribution

 A package manager installation used for Linux or Hadoop won't provide the parcel generation scripts.
 To get the scripts, obtain a gzipped distribution of Machine Learning Server from [Visual Studio Subscriptions](https://msdn.microsoft.com/subscriptions/downloads/hh442898.aspx) or [Volume licensing](http://go.microsoft.com/fwlink/?LinkId=717966&clcid=0x409):

 + Search for "SQL Server" to list features licenced through SQL Server.
 For licensing purposes, Machine Learning Server is a supplemental feature to SQL Server.
 + Download **Machine Learning Server 9.2.1 for Hadoop** to a writable directory, such as **/tmp**, to one of the data nodes.

-## Unpack the distribution
+### Unpack the distribution

 1. On node, log in as root or a user with super user privileges:`sudo su`
 2. Switch to the **/tmp** directory (assuming it's the download location): `cd /tmp/`
 3. Unpack the file:
         `[root@cdh4-mn0 tmp] $ tar zxvf en_microsoft_ml_server_921_for_hadoop_x64_<some-number>.tar.gz`

-The distribution is unpacked into an `Hadoop` folder at the download location.
+The distribution is unpacked into an **Hadoop** folder at the download location.
 The distribution includes the following files:

 | File | Description |
 |------|-------------|